5 Important Post-Purchase Emails You Need to Drive Sales

 This email doesn’t need to be particularly complex.
 It should simply say, “We really value you and wanted to make sure everything was okay.”
 If there was a problem, you want to be proactive in resolving it.

 When you are researching an item online, what’s the first thing you do?
 You look at the reviews.
-You want to know whether the product is good or will fall apart two months after your purchase it.
+You want to know whether the product is good or will fall apart two months after your purchase.

 Ideally, this email should be sent after enough time has elapsed for them to try the product for a few weeks.

-- Remind customers the great product or experience you provided, usually using an image.
+- A reminder to customers about the great product or experience you provided, usually using an image.

-- Be honest and upfront about how long the survey will take.
+- Honest and upfront information about how long the survey will take.

-- Describe how the review or results of the survey will benefit the customer.
+- A description of how the review or results of the survey will benefit the customer.

 When asking for a review, do everything possible to minimize the number of clicks necessary.
 As Chris Hexton says:

-“Clicks-to-wow” is a way of describing the number of clicks it takes a customer from their first interaction with your email to the moment they achieve the goal, or hit the “wow” moment.
+“Clicks-to-wow” is a way of describing the number of clicks a customer takes from their first interaction with your email to the moment they achieve the goal or hit the “wow” moment.
 In most cases, reducing the “clicks-to-wow” will increase conversions.

 Link to the exact page where the review is entered to minimize the number of clicks.